ToxicFrog/doom-mods/README.md

 # Elemental Upgrades

-Elemental upgrades work a bit differently from general upgrades.
+Elemental upgrades add powerful debuffs and damage-over-time effects to your attacks.
+They work a bit differently from other upgrades.
 Each element has four associated upgrades:

 - a basic upgrade that activates that elemental status effect on the weapon
 - an intermediate upgrade that improves the status effect in a different way than just leveling up the base upgrade
-- two master upgrades that add a powerful new effect, only one of which can be chosen on each weapon
+- two *mastery upgrades* that add a powerful new effect, only one of which can be chosen on each weapon; one is designed for AoE combat, the other for tackling individual hard targets.

+Lower-rank skills are required to have more levels than higher-rank ones, so to learn the intermediate upgrade you need at least two levels in the basic upgrade, and to (e.g.) upgrade a mastery to level 2, you need 3 ranks in the intermediate upgrade (and thus 4 in the basic upgrade).
+While each tree has two masteries, you can only choose one; doing so permanently locks out the other on that weapon.

+Each weapon can only have two different elements on it.
+When you choose your first elemental upgrade, that element is "locked in" until you choose a mastery upgrade for it.
+At that point you can (if you wish) choose a second element next time it levels up.

 ## Fire